Omniwallet/docs/BusinessPlan.md

 If you want to improve it, [open an issue](https://github.com/Omniwallet/docs/issues/new) or [submit a pull request](https://docs.google.com/document/d/14YCjDAjVjH25VDdAy0mKa0h4WCpgqCkqWWpsYarWTBM/edit#).

 This document is a business plan for creating an "Omniwallet for-profit company".
-This implementaion is under consideration, but hasn't been endorsed byt the Master Protocol board.
+This implementaion is under consideration, but hasn't been endorsed by the Mastercoin Foundation board.

 Feedback is welcome.